quicwg/qlog/draft-marx-qlog-main-schema.md

 #### time_offset
-time_offset indicates by how many milliseconds the starting time of the current trace should be offset.
+The time_offset field indicates by how many milliseconds the starting time of the current trace should be offset.
 This is useful when comparing logs taken from various systems, where clocks might not be perfectly synchronous.
 Users could use manual tools or automated logic to align traces in time and the found optimal offsets can be stored in this field for future usage.
 The default value is 0.

 #### original_uris
-This field is used when merging multiple individual qlog files or other source files (e.g., when converting .pcaps to qlog).
+The original_uris field is used when merging multiple individual qlog files or other source files (e.g., when converting .pcaps to qlog).
 It allows to keep better track where certain data came from.
 It is a simple array of strings.
 It is an array instead of a single string, since a single qlog trace can be made up out of an aggregation of multiple component qlog traces as well.
 The default value is an empty array.

 #### custom fields
 Tools can add optional custom metadata to the "configuration" field to store state and make it easier to share specific data viewpoints and view configurations.

-An example from the [qvis toolset](https://qvis.edm.uhasselt.be)'s congestion graph follows.
-In this example, the congestion graph is zoomed in between 1s and 2s of the trace and the 124th event in the trace is selected.
+Two examples from the [qvis toolset](https://qvis.edm.uhasselt.be) are shown in
+{{qvis-config}}.

 ~~~
 {
     "configuration" : {
-        "time_offset": 100,
         "qvis" : {
+            // when loaded into the qvis toolsuite's congestion graph tool
+            // zoom in on the period between 1s and 2s and select the 124th event defined in this trace
-            "congestiongraph": {
+            "congestion_graph": {
                 "startX": 1000,
                 "endX": 2000,
-                "selectedEvent": 124
+                "focusOnEventIndex": 124
             }

+            // when loaded into the qvis toolsuite's sequence diagram tool
+            // automatically scroll down the timeline to the 555th event defined in this trace
+            "sequence_diagram" : {
+                "focusOnEventIndex": 555
             }
         }
     }
+}
 ~~~
-{: #qvis_config title="Custom configuration fields example"}
+{: #qvis-config title="Custom configuration fields example"}

 ### vantage_point {#vantage-point}

-This field describes the vantage point from which the trace originates.
+The vantage_point field describes the vantage point from which the trace originates, see {{vantage-point-example}}.
 Each trace can have only a single vantage_point and thus all events in a trace MUST BE from the perspective of this vantage_point.
-To include events from multiple vantage_points, implementers can include multiple traces, split by vantage_point, in a single qlog file.
+To include events from multiple vantage_points, implementers can for example include multiple traces, split by vantage_point, in a single qlog file.

 ~~~~~~~~
 Definition:

 class VantagePoint {
     name?: string,
     type: VantagePointType,